 Start-Up Test:

-- 1. One person exposes each sensor to a small amount of the gas that is being monitored. - 2.
-The second person stays at the control unit to determine that each sensor, when exposed to the gas fumes, is connected to the proper input and responds, causing appropriate alarm functions.
+- 1) One person exposes each sensor to a small amount of the gas that is being monitored. - determine that each sensor, when exposed to the gas fumes, is connected to the proper input and responds, causing appropriate alarm functions.